 Boat and 4×4 safaris are both excellent ways to see Malawi’s most popular park studded with ancient baobab and borassus palms.
 The river draws excellent numbers of elephant, as well as hippo and crocodile.
 Elephant have been so successful here that a number were moved to Nkhotakota and Nyika in 2017.
-HRH Prince Harry was involved in the ambitious Elephant500 translocation project.
-There are still over 500 elephants remaining in Liwonde - this is a great place to observe them.
+There are still over 500 elephants remaining in Liwonde - this is a great place to observe them and find out about conservation efforts.

 Black rhino were re-introduced back in 1993, initially to a fenced sanctuary.
 Calves have since been born and the fence removed.
 Rhino conservation activities continue in Liwonde.